Paul P. Hastings: Professional life: positions held

-Professional Life: Public Testimony
+Professional life: public testimony

 Hastings frequently testified before government bodies about railroad rates.
 There were many issues.
 The various railroad lines sought rates that were to their advantage.
 The Interstate Commerce Commission (ICC) sought to see that the public was being well served.
 When the Panama Canal opened in 1914 there major changes were needed in the routing and rating of freight hauling.
 Some of his appearances were: